OpenTranslationBible/open-bible/en-GB/18.Job/md/job-12.md

 ## Job 12:1

-Then Job responded,
+Then Job answered,

 ## Job 12:2

-> “Truly then you are the people,
+> “Surely, you are the people,
-> And with you wisdom will die!
+> and wisdom will perish with you!

 ## Job 12:3

-> But I have intelligence as well as you;
+> But I have understanding as well as you;
-> I am not inferior to you.
+> I am not beneath you.
-> And who does not know such things as these?
+> Who does not know such things as these?

 ---

 ## Job 12:4

-> I am a joke to my friends,
+> I have become a joke to my friends,
-> One who called on God and He answered him;
+> I who called upon God and was answered—
-> The just and blameless man is a joke.
+> a just and blameless man has become a joke.

 ## Job 12:5

-> He who is at ease holds disaster in contempt,
+> Those who are at ease hold calamity in contempt,
-> As prepared for those whose feet slip.
+> as it is prepared for those whose feet are slipping.

 ## Job 12:6

-> The tents of the destroyers prosper,
+> The tents of robbers are at peace,
-> And those who provoke God are secure,
+> and those who provoke God are secure,
-> Whom God brings into their power.
+> whom God has brought into their power.

 ---

 ## Job 12:7

-> “But just ask the animals, and they will instruct you;
+> “But ask the animals, and they will teach you;
-> And the birds of the sky, and they will tell you.
+> or the birds in the sky, and they will inform you.

 ## Job 12:8

-> Or speak to the earth, and it will instruct you;
+> Or speak to the earth, and it will teach you;
-> And let the fish of the sea tell you.
+> and let the fish of the sea declare to you.

 ## Job 12:9

 > Who among all these does not know
-> That the hand of the Lord has done this,
+> that the hand of the Lord has done this?

 ## Job 12:10

-> In whose hand is the life of every living thing,
+> In His hand is the life of every creature
-> And the breath of all mankind?
+> and the breath of all humanity.

 ## Job 12:11

-> Does the ear not put words to the test,
+> Does the ear not test words
-> As the palate tastes its food?
+> as the palate tastes food?

 ## Job 12:12

 > Wisdom is with the aged,
-> And understanding in length of days.
+> and with long life comes understanding.

 ---

 ## Job 12:13

-> With Him are wisdom and might;
+> “To Him belong wisdom and might;
-> To Him belong counsel and understanding.
+> counsel and understanding are His.

 ## Job 12:14

-> Behold, He tears down, and it cannot be rebuilt;
+> What He breaks down cannot be rebuilt;
-> He imprisons a person, and there is no release.
+> the person He imprisons cannot be released.

 ## Job 12:15

-> Behold, He restrains the waters, and they dry up;
+> If He restrains the waters, they dry up;
-> And He sends them out, and they inundate the earth.
+> if He releases them, they overwhelm the earth.

 ## Job 12:16

-> Strength and sound wisdom are with Him.
+> To Him belong strength and sound wisdom;
-> One who goes astray and one who leads away belong to Him.
+> both the deceived and the deceiver are His.

 ## Job 12:17

-> He makes counsellors walk barefoot,
+> He leads counsellors away barefoot
-> And makes fools of judges.
+> and makes judges into fools.

 ## Job 12:18

-> He loosens the binding of kings,
+> He removes the shackles of kings
-> And binds their waist with a belt.
+> and binds a loincloth around their waist.

 ## Job 12:19

-> He makes priests walk barefoot,
+> He leads priests away barefoot
-> And overthrows the secure.
+> and overthrows those long established.

 ## Job 12:20

-> He removes the speech from the trusted,
+> He silences the speech of trusted advisers
-> And takes away the discernment of the elders.
+> and removes the discernment of elders.

 ## Job 12:21

-> He pours contempt on nobles,
+> He pours contempt upon nobles
-> And loosens the belt of the strong.
+> and loosens the belt of the mighty.

 ## Job 12:22

-> He reveals mysteries from the darkness,
+> He reveals deep things from the darkness
-> And brings the deep darkness into light.
+> and brings the hidden darkness into light.

 ## Job 12:23

-> He makes the nations great, then destroys them;
+> He makes nations great, then destroys them;
-> He enlarges the nations, then leads them away.
+> He enlarges nations, then disperses them.

 ## Job 12:24

-> He deprives the leaders of the earth’s people of intelligence,
+> He deprives the leaders of the earth of their reason
-> And makes them wander in a pathless wasteland.
+> and makes them wander in a trackless wasteland.

 ## Job 12:25

-> They grope in darkness with no light,
+> They grope in darkness without light;
-> And He makes them stagger like a drunken person.
+> He makes them stagger like drunkards.